Risk and Reward in Commercial Real Estate

 A: Some owners can be tempted to cut corners to save a few dollars, but Peter says that working with a broker to make sure that assets are insured to proper value is the only way to be truly protected.

 Endorsements are also especially useful for an evolving business.
-“We make sure that the policy is customized to the client’s needs,” says Patrick.
+“We make sure that the policy is customized to the client’s needs,” says Peter.

 The bottom line: PRL is a full-service commercial insurance provider that has helped businesses of all types and sizes across Canada.
 With their broad scope and deep international network, they’re able to provide a level of risk advisement that’s hard to find elsewhere.

-“What really separates us is our commitment to clients from a servicing perspective,” says Patrick.
+“What really separates us is our commitment to clients from a servicing perspective,” says Peter.
 “We understand how to be a risk advisor to our clients—not just an insurance broker.”

 Contact our coverage experts to learn more about insurance solutions in the Commercial Real Estate space: